 Server Users Login Attributes Groups Advanced Expert

 E c t t characters de n-zA-ZO-9(will be added nome folder.
 I be overridder ield.
 Leave it o not need to be conver @-].
 Other characters a /increased.
 The interna t is also a part of remot n.
 To achieve a similar b rempty for default beha ted.
 The internation are replaced wi I username is u e URLs, for insi ehavior as befo m the UUID attribute.
 It makes sure that the us al username has the restriction that only thes ith their ASCII correspondence or simply omit sed to identify a user internally.
 It is also the tance for all "DAV services.
 With this setting, ore ownCloud 5 enter the user display name will have effect only on newly mapped (adde e characters are ted.
 On collisions default name for the default beha attribute in the fo allowed: [a number the user vior can

 Interna Attribute:

 E S t proups.
 Also, he setting an both users ar e UUID attribute is autor , the internal username id pass an attribute of y will be created our choice.
 Yo ue.
 Leave it em ed.
 The UUID attribute is used to doubtlessly based on the UUID, if not specified otherwis u must make sure that the attribute of your cl pty for default behavior.
 Changes will have e e above.
-You car noice can be feto n override hed for
+You car noice can be fetc n override hed for

 UUID / Attribute for Users:

 UUD / Attribute for Groups:

-t i Jsernames a will have an i he UUID of th dentification. will have lefte nternal username.
-This he LDAP user.
-Additiona If the DN changes, the overs everywhere.
-Clea requires a map illy the DN is ca changes will be aring the mappi ta.
-In order to precisely identify and recogniz- ping from username to LDAP user.
-The creat ched as well to reduce LDAP interaction, but e found.
-The internal username is used all ov ngs is not configuration sensitive, it affects a ent, only in a testing or experimental stage. ed username is r it is not used for er.
-Clearing the n napped to nappings
+t i Username-LDAP User Mapping Usernames are used to store and assign (meta) data.
+In order to precisely identify and recognize users, each LDAP user will have an internal username.
+This requires a mapping from username to LDAP user.
+The created username is mapped to the UUD of the LDAP user.
+Additionally the DN is cached as well to reduce LDAP interaction, but it is not used for identification.
+If the DN changes, the changes will be found.
+The internal username is used all over.
+Clearing the mappings will have leftovers everywhere.
+Clearing the mappings is not configuration sensitive, it affects all LDAP configurations!
+Never clear the mappings in a production environment, only in a testing or experimental stage.

-Clear Use rname-LDAP User M apping
+Clear Username-LDAP User Mapping

 Clear Groupname-LDAP Group Mapping

 Test C onfiguratio n i Help